 Meet the Candidates

-The 2021 YDSA Convention will be held online from Friday, June 25 to Sunday, June 27.
-For more information, please check the official YDSA convention website.
+The 2023 YDSA Convention will be held in Chicago from Tuesday, August 1 to Thursday, August 3.
+For more information, please check official YDSA convention website.

 The Bread & Roses caucus is excited to introduce our slate for the 2023 National YDSA convention: Taylor Clark (UC Santa Barbara) and Winnie M. (New York University) for National Co-Chairs, and Allan Frasheri (University of Florida) and Erin Lawson (New York University) for at-large NCC seats.
 Sign on to support Bread & Roses’ vision for YDSA here.

 The Political Moment

 Our generation has seen a series of social crises and growing inequality.
 Climate disaster continues to threaten the air we breathe and the communities we live in; billionaires continue to grow their wealth to previously unthinkable levels; the far right has ramped up its attacks on political democracy and the most marginalized in society; police continue to murder the poor and Black and brown people with impunity; Russia’s invasion of Ukraine has accelerated inter-imperialist conflict; and the COVID-19 pandemic forced workers to risk death every day, while the capitalist class was protected by the state to continue achieving record profits.